CoryRay/Codeup_Exercises/README.md

+#Exercises
-My repository for Codeup exercises done in class.
+My repository for PHP exercises during Codeup.
+All of these are run on the command line.